olegkoval/magento2-regenerate_url_rewrites/README.md

 * to regenerate URL rewrites of specific category use option `category-id` (e.g.: category ID is "15"):
 >`$> bin/magento ok:urlrewrites:regenerate --entity-type=category --category-id=15`

-* to regenerate URL rewrites of specific categories range use option `category-range` (e.g.: regenerate for all category with ID between "4" and "12"):
+* to regenerate URL rewrites of specific categories range use option `categories-range` (e.g.: regenerate for all categories with ID between "4" and "12"):
->`$> bin/magento ok:urlrewrites:regenerate --entity-type=category --category-range=4-12`
+>`$> bin/magento ok:urlrewrites:regenerate --entity-type=category --categories-range=4-12`

 \* if in the range you have a gap of ID's (in range 4-12 category with ID "6" not exists) - do not worry, script handle this.